What is a Bite Correction Appliance?

 - The retainer is to be worn FULL TIME with your elastics.
 You will remove the retainer when you are eating and brushing.
 You can drink cold water with your retainer in

 - Clean your retainer with a toothbrush and cool water every time you brush your teeth.
-Do not place the retainer in hot water as it could distort the shape of your retainer.
+Do not place the retainer in hot or boiling water as it could distort the shape of your retainer.

 - Always store the retainer in the case provided to you - DO NOT wrap your retainer in a napkin, tissue or paper towel.
 It will be easily thrown away.